mikey-occur/my-profile/README.md

-## 🌟 Welcome to My GitHub Profile!
+## 🌟 Welcome to My Profile!
 Hi there! 👋
-I’m thrilled you’ve stopped by my GitHub profile.
+I’m thrilled you’ve stopped by my profile.
 This is where I share my coding journey, explore exciting projects, and continue to grow as a developer.
 Whether you're here to find inspiration, collaborate, or simply browse, I hope you find value in what I have to offer. 🚀

 ## Link Web Profile